Welcome to the Citizen's Oversight Committee Page

 The purpose of the Committee is to inform the public concerning the expenditure and uses of the district's bond measure, Measure M bond revenue, which Measure M was approved on the November 8, 2016 presidential election ballot.
 The Committee's legal charge is to actively review and report on the expenditure of taxpayer money for school construction in accordance with voter projects.

-The passage of Measures M, under the provisions, require a bond oversight committee.
-The Citizens’ Bond Oversight Committee (CBOC), while required by law, serves a vital role to the community and its taxpayers in reviewing expenditures of current projects and informing the public concerning the use of Measures M funds.
+The passage of Measure M, under the provisions, requires a bond oversight committee.
+The Citizen's Bond Oversight Committee (CBOC), while required by law, serves a vital role to the community and its taxpayers in reviewing expenditures of current projects and informing the public concerning the use of for Measure M funds.

 Applicants must be at least 18 years old to be considered as a candidate for the CBOC.
 Potential members may not be and employee or official of PRJUSD and may not be a vendor, contractor, or consultant to the district.
 The Board of Trustees is particularly interested in applicants who are:

-- A parent with a child enrolld in PRJUSD
+- A parent with a child enrolled in PRJUSD

 - Active in a business organization